rglaue/borgbackup_archive_purge/README.md

 archives within a certain time range.

 ##### Version 1.2
-Version 1.2 - better evaluation for determining saved archives Version 1.1 - adds support for defining the Starting Date to begin evaluation of purging archives.
+* 1.2 - better evaluation for determining saved archives
+* 1.1 - adds support for defining the Starting Date to begin evaluation of purging archives.
-Version 1.0 - initial version
+* 1.0 - initial version

 ## Why you would not want to use this program